ArtLiathain/masters-thesis/README.md

 # Changes and Additions:
 - Citation style changed to IEEE
-- Some changed to PDF generation flags to use xelatex
+- Some PDF generation flags for xelatex
 - Commitizen for semantic versioning
 - Github Action to build document, save version